-Not only are coated abrasives categorized by their configuration (belts, discs, sheets, wheels, stones), but also by the abrasives each contain.
 The most common grains used are aluminum oxide, silicon carbide, zirconia alumina, and ceramic.
-Additionally, exotic abrasive such as industrial diamonds are used for more specialized applications.
+Additionally, super abrasives such as industrial diamonds are used for more specialized applications.

 Coated abrasives are created with a wide range of grit sizes as well.
-Larger grit-sized products like 24 or 36 grit are best for blending weld beads or stock removal.
-The finer grits, anywhere from 800 to 3000 grit, will accomplish a clean, smooth surface finish and polish.
+Larger grit-sized products like 24 – 60 grit are best for stock removal and deburring.
+The 80-220 grits are commonly used for blending, surface prep and graining.
+Grits 280 – 3000 grit, will accomplish smooth surface and pre-polish finishes.

 Coated Abrasive Products Available: